If you live in the Arizona lowlands and want to grow strawberries, you're in the right place.

 Of all the plants you could start from seed, strawberries will prove to be one of the more difficult.

-Adult strawberries are often described as hearty, but strawberries grown from seed are anything but hearty for quite a while.
+Adult strawberry plants are often described as hearty, but strawberries grown from seed are anything but hearty for quite a few months.

 That said, starting strawberries from seed is highly rewarding!
 If you've got the time and attention to carefully baby them for a long, slow start in life, they're absolutely worth all the trouble.
 I highly encourage cultivating your strawberries from seed if you're up for the challenge and want to hone your seed-starting skills.